satoknan-droid/Cloudmoon/README.md

 > [!TIP]
 > Be Shure to share it with your Friends / Co-workers.
 If you're worried about the url being blocked, Deploy a new worker or create a mirror using the code below on a html site host like Codesandbox of Github pages!
 Also has a bypass to chrome extension and AI autoblock software (blocks extensions at the root).

+> [!NOTE]
+> We are currently under maintenance, site upgrades are coming soon!

 ## Optional 2-Layer Proxy Steps

 Optional second DOM Embed layer (Recommended if under heavy restrictions, to use on a different HTML site with your original worker URL)